OpenPj/alfresco-process-services-project-sdk/README.md

 # Contributors
 Thanks to Luca Stancapiano, Carlo Cavallieri and Jessica Foroni for giving help on isolating the embedded integration tests suite.

+# Enterprise support
+Official maintenance and support of this project is delivered by Zia Consulting